Metro Transport Sydney: Sydney Light Rail Company

 In March 1994, the Sydney Light Rail Company (SLRC) was formed.
 It was owned by Australian Infrastructure Fund (39%), Utilities Trust of Australia (39%) and Legal & General (22%) and was awarded a 30-year concession to operate the Sydney Light Rail (SLR) system until February 2028 when ownership would pass to the State Government.
 The contract gave the company significant control over the commercial arrangements relating to future extensions or interconnecting lines.
 SLRC contracted operation of the line to TNT Transit Systems.
 Another TNT subsidiary, TNT Harbourlink, owned the nearby Sydney Monorail.

 Acquisition of the monorail

-After TNT was purchased by Dutch postal company PTT in January 1997 and merged to form TNT Post Group in 1998, TNT decided to dispose of its businesses not centered on mail and logistics services, including the Sydney monorail.
+After TNT was purchased by Dutch postal company PostNL in January 1997 and merged to form TNT Post Group in 1998, TNT decided to dispose of its businesses not centred on mail and logistics services, including the Sydney monorail.
 SLRC formed a joint venture with CGEA Transport named CGEA Transport Sydney to purchase TNT Transit Systems and TNT Harbourlink on 10 August 1998.
 The share composition of the joint venture were CGEA Transport (51%) and SLRC (49%, with 19% Australian Infrastructure Fund, 19% Utilities Trust of Australia and 11% Legal & General).
 This purchase resulted in: